mamaheux/pyodas2/docs/tutorials/live/delay_sum.rst

     NUM_SOURCES = 1
     PERIODS = 10

 * :code:`PERIODS`: Indicates the buffer size of the PCM instances to prevent sound glitches.
+You can lower the value to reduce latency.

 C. Main Function